AWSL Equity initiatives

 AWSL Equity Committee

 As part of AWSP's 3 year strategic mission, which integrates Equity as an overarching goal for all programs, AWSL is convening a 16 member AWSL Equity Committee to propose new programs and initiatives, direct existing programs, shape our policies and procedures, and inform our existing programs and staffs to better serve all students.
-In our initial recruitment drive for the Equity Committee, we received over 50 interest responses in less than a week!
-The equity committee has now met for a retreat at the Cispus Learning Center, and as they continue to develop programs and materials, we will be rolling out those resources in our monthly In the Loop newsletter, as well as archiving many of those resources on this page.
+The equity committee meets for retreat at the Cispus Learning Center, and as they continue to develop programs and materials, we will be rolling out those resources in our monthly In the Loop newsletter, as well as archiving many of those resources on this page.
 Of course, we will always be looking for additional professionals interested in supporting our equity initiatives, and encourage anyone interested to contact Van Anderson (firstname.lastname@example.org) at AWSL.